-In this thesis, I will focus on the historical background of the Palestine question and on the peace process that started at Madrid in 1991 trying to illustrate the attempt of each party toward the settlement and I will try to highlight the hard issues facing the negotiators and circumstances around these issues in which I believe without solving them there will be no just and durable peace for this conflict.
-Because the signed agreement is a declaration in principle on Palestinian autonomy and not a peace treaty, also the Question of Palestine is not a problem of autonomy or a problem of refugees.2 Instead it is the problem of the people, the problem of the land and the problem of the right.
+In this thesis, I will focus on the historical background of the Palestine question and the peace process that started at Madrid in 1991 trying to illustrate the attempt of each toward the settlement and I will try to highlight the hard issues facing the negotiators around these issues in which I believe without solving them there will be durable peace for this conflict.
+Because the signed agreement is a declaration in Palestinian autonomy and not a peace treaty, also the Question of Palestine is problem of autonomy or a problem of refugees.
+Instead it is the problem of the people, problem of the land and the problem of the right.

-2. as accepted by the whole World except Israel and the US
+2 as accepted by the whole World except Israel and the US